Skip to main content

 “How did you know that?”
 She asked eagerly.

 “Well...”
-She lied “I assumed.”
+She lied, “I assumed.”

 Ajbante Baisa did not want to tell her about the long letter she had received from Kunwar Shakta on his engagement with Heer Kanwar Baisa, complaining about the sudden alliance.
-She had smiled at it, amidst the wedding rituals, remembering how Shakta’s reasons were somewhat similar to that of his elder brother.
+She had smiled at it, amidst the wedding rituals, remembering how Shakta’s reasons were somewhat similar to those of his elder brother.
 However, on her wedding day, she heard that both families had gone ahead with the alliance.

 “And the sword too?”